How To Post Your Pics In The Forum Here

-If you want your pics to show up in the forum here without using a link, you'll need to store the pics on your ISP's (Internet Service Provider), server or get your own domain name and put your pics there.
-You can also use a free pic hosting website but you'll only be able to post links that point to where your pics are.
-These free pic hosting companies do this so people will visit their websites.
+If you want your pics to show up in the forum here you can use our free pic hosting gallery here.
+You can also store the pics on your ISP's (Internet Service Provider), server or get your own domain name and put your pics there on your domain server.

 Geocities and many of the free webpage hosts no longer allow you to post your pics outside of Geocities's domain, you'll just get a broken pic link (little box with red x), if you post Geocities pics here now.